 We work on every conceivable style of home from modern to rustic to fancy French, etc… Our style relates to the architecture and the desire of the clients and infusing a sense of uniqueness with custom elements.
 We do not like things overdone or too fussy.
 My own home is filled with art, both large and small, that I have collected from all the places I have visited in the world and of course Japanese antiques.
-The art I bring home are little pieces of an adventure that you get to keep as shortcuts to reliving your travels.
+The art I bring home is little pieces of an adventure that you get to keep as shortcuts to reliving your travels.

 What key pieces in your home can you not live without?

 I have one piece of art that gives me great pleasure.
-I bought it many years ago at a side-walk art sale and it is a charcoal of a little Moroccan boy asleep on a ledge.
+I bought it many years ago at a side-walk art sale and it is charcoal of a little Moroccan boy asleep on a ledge.
 I have often said that if the house caught on fire I would grab this piece.
 I have no idea if it is worth anything, but the quality of the drawing is impeccable.
 That along with personal memories of my children would be carried out the door.

 My husband completely defers to me with regard to furniture and fabrics.
 I always include him, but he tends to just let me make those decisions.
 As far as the art selections, sometimes we end up with two pieces if we cannot decide what to bring home.
 They represent a shared experience, so it is fine with me if it is not my first choice.

 I think timelessness is about quality and neutrals.
 If you don’t want something to go out of style, keep to neutral colors.
-They always can be accented with pillows, art and accessories.
+They always can be accented with pillows, art, and accessories.
 Quality is important because if something is made well, you want to hold on to it.
 If it is poorly made, you are always reminded that it is just that.
 I would rather have fewer items that are special and of high quality than a bunch of junk.

 How important is it to accessorize?

-We finish out our homes with accessories /art and they can be personal items from someone’s own collection or additional items we have found and recommend.
+We finish out our homes with accessories/art and they can be personal items from someone’s own collection or additional items we have found and recommend.
 They help to make a house into a home and reflect the overall style of the house.
 It is hard to find good accessories and also not to select the same ones again and again.
 It is always a bit of a battle at the end of the project.
 I love items from around the world, but we do not warehouse items for this purpose.

 Is there a right and wrong when it comes to decorating?
 Please explain.

 I think we all know when something is done right and you fold down the corner of a page in a magazine because everything just works in the photograph.
 Personal taste is obviously a factor, but there is a universal language that is not about outrageous taste or shocking the eye.
 There have been some designers that aim to start trends.
 The question is how lasting are those designs?
-Good taste, well done homes have longevity and don’t go in and out of style.
+Good taste, well-done homes have longevity and don’t go in and out of style.

-How does one keep things modern / timeless without having to break the bank?
+How does one keep things modern/timeless without having to break the bank?

 One way to keep budgets under control is to find good pieces that need to be refurbished or reupholstered.
 Bringing a piece back to life by changing the finish or finding a new wonderful fabric and re-upholstering the item can really help with starting out on a budget.
 I found two chairs on the sidewalk recently that a neighbor was giving away.
 I had two more made identically and selected some great leather and made them for my son’s home.
-They cost a fraction of buying something new that was of a lesser quality.
+They cost a fraction of buying something new that was of lesser quality.

 Do you believe in repurposing dated pieces or should one just shop for new ones?

 I very much believe in repurposing older items.
-Upholsterers can change the shape of an arm, the back height, the density of a cushion etc. It is much more ecological as well.
+Upholsterers can change the shape of an arm, the back height, the density of a cushion, etc. It is much more ecological as well.
 Case pieces can be altered with new finishes and new hardware.
 It is a creative process and if the piece is no longer good for you, find someone else that will appreciate it.
 It is always nice to donate items.

 You have done some exquisite interiors, for celebrities and high-profile clients.
-What challenges did you face and how did you overcome / embrace them?
+What challenges did you face and how did you overcome/embrace them?